ipfs/ipfs-docs/docs/community/contribute/writing-guide.md

 When writing a tutorial, you're teaching a reader how to achieve a complex end-goal.
 Tutorials are a mix of walkthroughs and conceptual articles.
 Most tutorials will span several pages, and contain multiple walkthroughs within them.

-Take the hypothetical tutorial _Get up and running with IPFS_, for example.
+Take the hypothetical tutorial _Get up and running with Filecoin_, for example.
 This tutorial will likely have the following pages:

-1. A brief introduction to what IPFS is.
+1. A brief introduction to what Filecoin is.
-2. Install the IPFS Desktop application.
+2. Install the Filecoin Desktop application.
-3. Upload and serve a file through the IPFS Desktop application.
+3. Upload and serve a file through the Filecoin Desktop application.
-4. Install the IPFS daemon through the command line.
+4. Install the Filecoin daemon through the command line.
-5. Upload and serve a file through the IPFS daemon.
+5. Upload and serve a file through the Filecoin daemon.
 6. Pinning and why it's useful.
-7. How to pin a file on IPFS.
+7. How to pin a file on Filecoin.

 Pages `1` and `6` are conceptual articles, describing particular design patterns and ideas to the reader.
 All the other pages are walkthroughs instructing the user how to perform one specific action.